-Action 9 - Electric Vehicle Charging
+Action - Electric Vehicle Charging

-Develop, in partnership with EV charging operators, a commercially sustainable model for delivering publicly available EV charging hubs at strategic locations in the city.
+Develop, in partnership with electric vehicle charging operators, a commercially sustainable model for delivering publicly available electric vehicle charging hubs at strategic locations in the city.

-Action 10 - Car Clubs
+Action - Car Clubs

 Undertake a strategic review of car club operations in the city to enhance the delivery model, areas served by car club vehicles, partnerships and contractual arrangements with car club providers.